 - Spilled fuel and oil could cause a fire and they are dangerously slippery.
-Wipe up spills immediately. - · Close the fuel cap and oil cap securely. - · Never use fuel for cleaning. - Provide good ventilation when replenishing fuel or oil. - · Extinguish fires that may cause fuel or oil to ignite. - · Do not smoke during refilling, inspection or servicing. - Use non-flammable oil to clean components.
+Wipe up spills immediately. - · Close the fuel cap and oil cap securely. - · Never use fuel for cleaning. - Provide good ventilation when replenishing fuel or oil.

-Radiator coolant level
+Radiator cooling water level

-- · Before checking the radiator coolant level, stop the engine and wait until the engine and the radiator have cooled down. - · Slowly loosen the cap to release the inner pressure before removing the cap.
+- · Before checking the radiator cooling water level, stop the engine and wait until the engine and the radiator have cooled down. - Slowly loosen the cap to release the inner pressure before removing the cap.